-Part IV.
+Minn.
+Stat.
+CLAIMS AND DISBURSEMENTS 3 7 NT.
+Workpaper Section Yes No Reference Part IV.
 Delegation of Authority to Pay Claims § 375.18, subd.
 1b A. Did the County Board delegate its authority to pay certain claims made against the county by adopting a resolution authorizing a specified county administrative official to pay the claims that meet the standards and procedures establish by the County Board?
 B. Does the County Board have adequate internal accounting and administrative control procedures to ensure the proper disbursement of public funds, including regular and frequent review of the county administrative officials' actions by the board?
 C. Was a list of all claims paid under the procedures established by the County Board presented to the board at the next regularly scheduled meeting after payment of the claims? and Is the county not a home rule charter county for which the county charter provides an alternative method of paying claims?
 Part V. Client-Directed Support Program § 375.18, subd.
-1c А. If the county has implemented a client-directed support program that authorizes responsible parties for county human services and public health clients to expend public funds for the benefit of the clients without complying with Minn.
+1c A. If the county has implemented a client-directed support program that authorizes responsible parties for county human services and public health clients to expend public funds for the benefit of the clients without complying with Minn.
 Stat. §§ 375.18, sub.
 1b; 384.13; 471.38; or 471.391?
 1. Was the program implemented by the County Board upon approval by the department of human services??
 2. Does the County Board have internal accounting and administrative control procedures to ensure proper disbursement of public funds?
 3. Do these procedures include county-owned deposit accounts and periodic review of the program by the County Board?

-§ 375.171 Part VI.
-Credit Card Purchases A. If a county officer or employee made a purchase on behalf of the county by credit card: Had the County Board authorized the use of the credit card by the officer or employee; 2.
-Was the officer or employee otherwise authorized to make a purchase on behalf of the county; and 3.
-Did the purchase otherwise comply with all statutes, rules, or county policies applicable to county purchases? В. If a county officer or employee made a purchase by credit card that was not approved by the County Board, was the officer or employee held personally liable for the amount of the purchase?
+I. l . § 375.171 Part VI.
+Credit Card Purchases A. If a county officer or employee made a purchase on behalf of the county by credit card: Had the County Board authorized the use of the credit card by the officer or employee; Was the officer or employee otherwise authorized to make a purchase on behalf of the county; and 3.
+Did the purchase otherwise comply with all statutes, rules, or county policies applicable to county purchases?
+B. If a county officer or employee made a purchase by credit card that was not approved by the County Board, was the officer or employee held personally liable for the amount of the purchase?

 Minn.
 Stat.
-Section CLAIMS AND DISBURSEMENTS Yes No Workpaper Reference Section res INO Reference § 375.17 C. If publishing of disbursement was required, were actual vendors providing goods and services to the public entity identified and not just the credit card company?

-Part X. Audit Conclusion

-The auditor must state a conclusionbased on this questionnaire and any other audit procedures performedwhether the client has complied with the legal provisions reviewed relating to claims and disbursements.
+CLAIMS AND DISBURSEMENTS Workpaper Section Yes No Reference § 375.17 C. If publishing of disbursement was required, were actual vendors providing goods and services to the public entity identified and not just the credit card company?
+D AND A PLOT I 1 Part VII.
+Audit Conclusion nust state a conclusionbased on this questionnaire and any other audit procedures performent the legal provisions reviewed relating to claims and disbursements. dwhet ther the client has Conclusion:

-Conclusion: